Parables/laravel-model-nanoid/README.md

 }
 ```

-It is assumed that you already have a field named `nanoid` in your database, which is used to store the generated value.
+It is assumed that you already have a field named `nanoId` in your database, which is used to store the generated value.
 If you wish to use a custom column name, for example if you want your primary `id` column to be a `NanoID`, you can define a `nanoIdColumn` method in your model.

 ```php
 class Post extends Model